Quality Content, What? How?

 I write every day.
 Over the last year the blog has accumulated more than 80,000 words, and in the last three years I’ve written more than 250,000 outside of it.
 Of course the majority of those words are utter drivel that I would never want to read nor re-visit ever again.
 That’s just how it goes.
 You move on.
 You improve, even whilst being completely oblivious of the change.
 Read something you wrote years ago, and you’ll know exactly what I mean.
 For a moment it’s uplifting, before the doubt creeps in, stabbing with thoughts “I could have been even better if I’d just have put that little bit more effort it”.

 I don’t believe my writing is ‘bad’, I know it isn’t.
 Yet, this thought gets to me, and confuses me; hating even a whiff of arrogance and ego.
 Of course there are going to be better writers than myself out there – people who are born with such an aptitude I never had, an aptitude that makes sure the effort I put into my writing means far less than the equal amount of effort put into theirs.
 I also know the opposite is true – others don’t have the aptitude I do.
 It’s part of life.
 We – for the moment – have the brains we have.
-Some run at a much higher speed from the outset, and there’s nothing we can do about it.
+Some run at a much higher speed from the outset.

 So, naturally, some content is going to be much better than others, regardless of the effort put into it.
 This is something we all have to accept.
 It’s not me being pessimistic, realistic if anything.
 There is no use in having a goal that is unattainable.
 I would never consider being a physicist, because my brain would never allow it.
 In the same sense I know with a decent amount of certainty that I will never be able to write like Haruki Murakami.
 It doesn’t necessarily make me feel sad, a tad envious maybe, jealous on occasion.
 Though mostly, it pushes my admiration for those people into the stratosphere, because I realise what is needed to create on such a high level.